Choosing a blogging platform

 Blogger offers a very limited set of templates to use.
 You can modify the colors and layout of these templates using the built-in tools, but you cannot create your own layouts or make modifications of any other kind.

 There are thousands of free WordPress themes which allow you to create professional looking websites.
 There is a WordPress theme for just about every kind of website.
 No matter what your site is about, you will find plenty of high quality themes which are easy to modify and customize.
 There are also thousands of premium or for-cost themes (this blog uses a theme called Rachel from Bluchic).
+I love the themes from Bluchic!
+They are beautiful and customizable plus the support is amazing.

 4. What if I want to Make a Change?